Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

 \subsubsection{Multi-stream network}

-Single stream is a basic model structure.
-Single stream network for MER only extract feature from single view of MEs.
-However, MEs have subtle movements and limited samples, single view is not able to provide sufficient information.
-Thus, multi-stream network learning features from multi-view inputs is very popular in MER.
-The multi-stream structure allows the network extracting multi-view features through multi-path networks with the shablack structures and parameters, shown as Figure.~\ref{fig:classical}(f).
-The multi-view features extracted from multiple views of inputs are usually concatenated together to construct a stronger representation for classification.
-Generally, for inputs, there are two kinds of multiple views: 1) different regions of a face; 2) different modalities of a face, e.g. frames and optical flow.
+Single stream is a basic model structure and only extracts features from the single view of MEs.
+However, MEs have subtle movements and limited samples, the single view is not able to provide sufficient information.
+As we discussed in Section \ref{sec:inputs}, the various inputs from different views is able to effectively explore spatial and temporal information.
+Thus, the multi-stream network is adopted in MER to learn features from multiple inputs.
+The multi-stream structure allows the network extracting multi-view features through multi-path networks, as shown in Fig.~\ref{fig:classical} (g).
+In general, multi-stream networks can be classified to networks with the same blocks, different blocks and handcrafted features.

-\emph{Multi-stream networks with the same Blocks. } Several works built the dual-stream CNN for MER. optical Flow Features from Apex frame Network (OFF-ApexNet) \cite{gan2019off} designed a 7 layer dual CNN with horizontal and vertical optical flow extracted from apexs as inputs.
-Khor et al. \cite{khor2019dual} proposed a lightweight dual-stream shallow network (DSSN) with only 2 conv layers.
-Except for the horizontal and vertical optical flow map, the flow magnitude, optical strain magnitude and gray map were also consideblack.
-During training, two of them were taken as the third channel combined with horizontal and vertical optical flow map for better describing ME from multiple views.
-Moreover, Yan et al. \cite{yan2020micro} employed 3DCNN consisted of dual streams to process the optical flow maps and original frames directly to extract compact temporal information.